Blockchain with proof of quantum work: Weaknesses and Mitigations

 Partial work does not offer attack opportunities in Bitcoin owing to the cryptographic properties of SHA-256.
 A hypothetical probabilistic hash might fail in an independent and identically distributed manner, providing similar guarantees against partial work.
-However, our hash is to be inferred from a known experimental protocol ($\Theta$) and digitalization ($G, W_0$) procedure, which in practical implementations can leave room for inference to bypass at least some quantum work.
+However, our hash is to be inferred from a known unitary evolution ($\Theta$) and digitalization ($G, W_0$) procedure, which in practical implementations can leave room for inference to bypass at least some quantum work.

-Consider the case of a blockchain built upon quantum supremacy in the estimation of quench statistics~\cite{supremacy}, used in our proof of concept.
+Consider the case of a blockchain built upon advantage in the estimation of quench statistics~\cite{supremacy}, used in our proof of concept.
 Since signs on hyperplanes are determined as a (classical) cryptographic function of the block header, preimage resistance is assured: it is not possible to determine a block header from a desired (all zero) bit pattern.
 However, given a nonce (thence protocol parameters $\Theta, G, W_0$) one can estimate correlations with increasing accuracy by a hierarchy of classical computational methods (of increasing cost).
-Certain experiments ($\Theta$) may allow better or worse estimators, combined with certain realizations of $G$ and $W_0$ that allow an accumulation of signal relative to the error.
+Certain unitary evolutions ($\Theta$) may allow better or worse estimators, combined with certain realizations of $G$ and $W_0$ that allow an accumulation of signal relative to the error.
 In this way the sign $W_\alpha-W_0$ for some (many) bits might be inferred with non-negligible (or perhaps even high) confidence.

 An attack might proceed as follows.
 For many nonces an attacker can estimate $\{W_\alpha\}$ by classical methods (e.g. by approximate simulation, or machine learning).
 The results are ranked by the number of (robust) threshold-satisfying bits.
 The best candidate might be broadcast directly.
 The reward from this strategy is described as in the no-work scenario, but with an enhanced (classical) work cost and enhanced probability that the bits are verified.
-This attack is mitigated in part by the modified block structure of Appendix \ref{SectionEnhancedBlockStructure}.
-In particular, spoofing enhanced experimental data (beyond the $\mathcal{N}_{\rm zeros}$ proof of work bits) is impossible without quantum supremacy~\cite{supremacy}.
+This attack is mitigated by the modified block structure of Appendix \ref{SectionEnhancedBlockStructure}.
+In particular, spoofing enhanced experimental data is impossible given beyond-classical computation~\cite{supremacy}; we demonstrate methods to cryptographically secure and decouple the computational complexity requirement $\mathcal{N}_{\rm zeros}$ from the length of the quantum hash allowing comparison of higher precision experimental results.